Business resilience services for UK organisations

 Backup-as-a-Service

-Automated, secure backups with rapid recovery capabilities.
+Automated, encrypted backups with documented recovery capability.

 Disaster recovery planning